-- Shoes will be closed toed, cover the heel and be spill proof; OSHA/lab appropriate. - Hair will be pulled back. - Unpolished natural nails will be worn to the tip of the finger.
+- Hair will be pulled back. - Unpolished natural nails will be worn to the tip of the finger.

 Hybrid (IDL) Dress Code

 Staff, Faculty, and Students are still expected to dress appropriately during virtual class sessions and/or during virtual meetings.
 Individuals are to wear appropriate dress that does not distract from the virtual learning process.
 Please NO clothing with profanity, derogatory terms, racial slurs, or sexual content.
 Please no transparent or overly-revealing clothing.
 Uniforms will not be required during virtual learning and/or during virtual meetings.